adamant-deprecated/adamant.tools.compiler/docs/Translation.md

 # Translation

-This document describes the translation of Adamant into C++ and gives reasons for the particular C++ construct chosen to represent Adamant constructs.
+This document describes the translation of Adamant into C and gives reasons for the particular C construct chosen to represent Adamant constructs.

 ## `const` Keyword